mauricechevez/US-CAPITALS-QUIZ/README.md

 * Add a count down instead of count up.
 * Add difficulty levels, which would consist of subsets of the 50 states.
 For example, player can choose easy (10 questions), medium (25 questions), or hard (50 questions).
 * Add a Progress Bar.
-* Add a current score . screen
+* Add a current score to screen
 * Fix media queries to make game mobile compatible.